866-295-4143, fbns@wayoflife.org

 The program

-The overseer starts by meeting with each individual under his care to develop a plan for how he is going to supervise that individual.
+The overseer starts the program by meeting with each individual under his care to develop a plan for how he is going to supervise that individual.
 The overseer must be firm and protecting but not overly forceful.
 If he forces the individual to do something against his will, it won’t work, because there are endless ways to get around supervision.
 From beginning to end, the program must be free will.
 In general, the overseer talks with the individual to find out how he is currently using his phone and other devices, in what legitimate and good ways, and tries to work out a plan so that the individual can use his devices for good but not for sin.
 Following are some of the things that should be done in the first meeting:

 - At the very beginning, the individual must agree to keep everything open, to have no secrets on his devices, to not delete things in order to hide wrongdoing, to allow the overseer to check his phone at any time, and to communicate with the overseer to seek help if he is experiencing problems.